luigilesca/covid-19-tracker_2022/README.md

 This is a dashboard built by React that fetches COVID-19 data from  [DISEASE.SH](https://disease.sh/docs/#/COVID-19%3A%20JHUCSSE/get_v3_covid_19_historical__country_) free API. and displays them.

-This dashboard displays the follow data:
+This dashboard displays the following data:
   - page with world's cases, recovered,  deaths and history cases of lastt 30 days (home page).
   - page with USA and relative states covid situation (USA page).
   - page with ITALY covid situation (ITALY page).